daniyalw/ReallyBadOS/README.md

 ## Disclaimer
 Bad code can be found everywhere.
 To stay safe, stay away.
 For that reason alone, I quit this project.
+But I learned a lot.